11061055/goleveldb_server/README.md

 ## Description

 ```
 The above uses date as table.
-Data will be saved in /data/logs/leveldb/db/2020.03.20/, so we can easily use
+Data is saved in /data/logs/leveldb/db/2020.03.20/, so we can easily use

-it to save log and rotate everyday to delete old one.
-Table can also be distinguished according to different
+it to save log and rotate everyday to del old.
+Table can also be named according to different services.

-service.
-One should be care table should not have ../ or .. to avoid overwrite directory (Never run as root).
+One should be care that table should not have ../ or .. to avoid overwrite directory(Never run as root).
 ```